Volcanism on Venus: Types of volcanoes

 Venus has shield volcanoes, widespread lava flows and some unusual volcanoes called pancake domes and "tick-like" structures which are not present on Earth.
-Pancake dome volcanoes are up to 15 km in diameter and less than 1 km in height and are 100 times the size those formed on Earth.
+Pancake dome volcanoes are up to 15 km in diameter and less than 1 km in height and are 100 times larger than lava domes formed on Earth.
 They are usually associated with coronae and tesserae (large regions of highly deformed terrain, folded and fractured in two or three dimensions, which are unique to Venus).
 The pancakes are thought to be formed by highly viscous, silica-rich lava erupting under Venus's high atmospheric pressure.

 The "tick-like" structures are called scalloped margin domes.
 They are commonly called ticks because they appear as domes with numerous legs.
 They are thought to have undergone mass wasting events such as landslides on their margins.
 Sometimes deposits of debris can be seen scattered around them.

 On Earth, volcanoes are mainly of two types: shield volcanoes and composite or stratovolcanoes.
 The shield volcanoes, for example those in Hawaii, eject magma from the depths of the Earth in zones called hot spots.
-The lava from these volcanos is relatively fluid and permits the escape of gases.
-Composite volcanos, such as Mount St. Helens and Mount Pinatubo, are associated with tectonic plates.
+The lava from these volcanoes is relatively fluid and permits the escape of gases.
+Composite volcanoes, such as Mount St. Helens and Mount Pinatubo, are associated with tectonic plates.
 In this type of volcano, the oceanic crust of one plate is sliding underneath the other in a subduction zone, together with an inflow of seawater, producing a gummier lava that restricts the exit of the gases, and for that reason, composite volcanoes tend to erupt more violently.